Ssanthoshp/Ssanthoshp.github.io/README.md

 # Reading Notes
 ## About Me
-My name is Ssanthoshp and I am from Oklahoma city.
-I am from medical background trying to make a carrier change to programming.
+My name is Ssanthoshp and I am from Moore.
+I want to switch from my business background to software development.
 You can visit my beginner Github Page [here](https://github.com/Ssanthoshp)

 ## Growth Mindset
 In a growth mindset, people believe that their most basic abilities can be developed through dedication and hard work—brains and talent are just the starting point.
 This view creates a love of learning and a resilience that is essential for great accomplishment